kgdacalosciascdo/agis-wireframe/docs/IAP_WORKFLOW_DESIGN.md

 | Supporting records and comments | Implemented in annual-plan workspace | Annual-plan detail route |
 | Reports and exports | Implemented | `/internal-audit-planning/reports` |

-ARMS/ARMIS remains a separate future operational module.
-Until it becomes the authoritative resource source, IAP uses its temporary annual-capacity, unavailability, skill, and workload records.
+ARMIS is implemented as a separate operational module.
+IAP continues to own the interim annual-capacity, unavailability, skill, and workload records while `IAP_INTERIM_FALLBACK` remains the default AEMS provider.
+An ARMIS shadow or authoritative mode is selected only through the documented reconciliation and authority gate; IAP history is never migrated or overwritten.

 ## 3. Navigation behavior